joshembling/laragenie/README.md

 ],
 ```

-You can also index files in the following ways:
+If you select 'no', you can also index files in the following ways:

 - Inputting a file name with it's namespace e.g. `App/Models/User.php`
 - Inputting a full directory, e.g. `App`